-Whether you travel to areas of high altitude, go hiking for exercise, or fly on a plane, raise your hand if you have experienced a headache, fatigue or exhaustion, lightheadedness, loss of appetite, insomnia, restless sleeping, or nausea.
+Whether you travel to areas of high altitude, go hiking for exercise, or fly on a plane, raise your hand if you have experienced a headache, fatigue or exhaustion, lightheadedness, loss of appetite, insomnia, shortness of breath, restless sleeping, or nausea.

-If you are raising your hand, these experiences are often associated with altitude sickness.
+If you are raising your hand, these side effects are often associated with altitude sickness.

-Altitude sickness (AKA acute mountain sickness), as defined by The Cleveland Clinic is physical distress on the body from difficulty in adjusting to an area of higher altitude which has lower oxygen pressure.
-Most of the symptoms above are usually mild, but in some cases, they can be more severe.
+Altitude sickness (AKA acute mountain sickness), as defined by The Cleveland Clinic is physical distress on the body from difficulty adjusting to an area of higher altitude, which has lower oxygen concentration.
+Most of the symptoms above are usually mild, but in rare cases, they can be more severe.

 Air is “thinner” at higher altitudes.
-When you go to a higher elevation too fast, your body may not be able to get as much oxygen as it needs to regularly function.
-You may need to breathe faster which can result in a headache and other symptoms that may be associated with altitude sickness.
+When you go to a higher elevation too fast, your body may not be able to get as much oxygen intake as it needs to regularly function.
+You may need to breathe faster, which can result in a headache and other symptoms that may be associated with altitude illness.

-Altitude sickness usually happens when your body cannot get enough oxygen into the bloodstream from the air at higher altitudes.
+Altitude sickness symptoms occur when your body cannot get enough oxygen into the bloodstream from the air at high elevation.
 Altitude sickness might also be exacerbated by strenuous physical activity at higher altitudes for those who have just come from a lower altitude.
 There is no rhyme or reason for determining who will or won’t get it.
-It has nothing to do with gender, fitness level.
-Altitude sickness can be dangerous so it’s important to address it when it happens.
+It has nothing to do with gender, or fitness level.
+Altitude sickness can be dangerous, so it’s important to address it when it happens.

 A pulse oximeter measures the oxygen saturation level in your body without using needles or requiring a blood sample.
 The pulse oximeter clips onto the tip of a finger and uses a cold light source that shines a light through the tip, making it glow red for a few seconds.
 The device determines the percentage of oxygen in red blood cells by analyzing the light passing through the finger.
 Think of it as a home blood-pressure measurement cuff.

-As always, please refer to your physician or health-care provider regarding the meanings of oxygen saturation levels in relation to your issues or concerns.
+As always, please refer to your physician or a medical professional regarding the meaning of oxygen saturation levels in relation to your issues or concerns.

-If you are hiking or camping or traveling to an area of high altitude, it’s important to know the symptoms of altitude sickness.
-Many may mistake the symptoms with other common issues like the flu and dehydration, or even a hangover.
-Consistent and healthy hydration should be a foundation of any health and wellness regimen, and a baseline consideration before undertaking activities or environments which negatively impact hydration.
+If you are hiking, camping, or traveling to an area of high altitude, it’s important to know the symptoms of altitude sickness.
+Many may mistake the symptoms for other common issues like the flu and dehydration, or even a hangover.
+Consistent and healthy hydration should be a foundation of any health and wellness regimen and a baseline consideration before undertaking activities or environments which negatively impact hydration.

 If you have ruled out everything else and identified that you are experiencing altitude sickness, there are a few things you may consider doing.

-The Boulder Medical Center in Boulder, Colorado suggests that the best treatment for altitude sickness is to travel to a lower altitude.
+The Boulder Medical Center in Boulder, Colorado suggests that the most effective treatment is an altitude adjustment by traveling to a lower elevation.
 If your symptoms are mild, you may wish to consider staying at that elevation and allowing your body to adjust.
 We are not suggesting that, and it’s important that you consider what is best for you by consulting with your physician.
-Depending on the person the adjustment process to a higher altitude could take a few hours, a day or longer; each person is different.
+Depending on the person, the adjustment process to a higher altitude could take a few hours, a day, or longer; each person is different.

-If you remain at the higher altitude, make sure you get enough rest.
-Take it easy and don’t over-exert yourself.
+If you remain at a higher altitude, make sure you get enough rest.
+Take it easy, and don’t over-exert yourself.
 Drink plenty of water, but do not drink alcohol.
-It’s best to not consider going to a higher altitude until your symptoms go away.
-This may take hours or in some cases days.
+It’s best not to consider going to a higher altitude until your symptoms go away.
+This may take hours or, in some cases, days.

 CBD and Altitude Sickness

 Plenty of people are using CBD with exercise because they feel it has given them control over their health and wellness with natural plant-based products.
-As we always suggest, it’s essential that you speak with your health care practitioner first to make sure it’s agreed that CBD is right for you.
-Many people feel that using natural products helps them support and balance their lives, may, in some instances, reduce some side-effects of pharmaceuticals or over-the-counter options, and have less of an impact on the environment now and for future generations.
+As we always suggest, it’s essential that you speak with your healthcare practitioner first to make sure it’s agreed that CBD is right for you.
+Many people feel that using natural products helps them support and balance their lives and may, in some instances, reduce some side effects of pharmaceuticals or over-the-counter options and have less of an impact on the environment now and for future generations.

 What is CBD?

-Unlike its close relative THC, CBD does not get you high and it is legal.
-There are many scientific and research studies by many organizations into the potential therapeutic benefits that CBD may have and many more to come.
+Unlike its close relative THC, CBD does not get you high, and it is legal.
+There are many scientific and clinical studies by many organizations into the potential therapeutic benefits that CBD may have, and many more to come.

-A 2015 study has shown that CBD can help open the bronchial passages, and this could help those that need more oxygen, like someone experiencing altitude sickness may be able to avoid low blood oxygen levels.
+A 2015 study has shown that CBD can help open the bronchial passages, and this could help those that need more oxygen.
+Therefore, someone experiencing altitude sickness may be able to avoid low blood oxygen levels.

 Everyone’s body chemistry is very different.
-And, because of that, many people doubt CBD’s effectiveness because different people get different benefits and different degrees of benefits; each person is different and one amount of CBD might provide different results, depending on the person.
+And because of that, many people doubt CBD’s effectiveness because different people get different benefits to varying degrees.
 Others purchase CBD from “bad actors” and get what they paid for.

 If you are comfortable with it and feel that it may be a possible alternative, natural plant-based wellness solution to altitude sickness for you, then go for it.